+27.11 Registration of Use-Limited Capacity

+A Scheduling Coordinator on behalf of capacity that meets the definition of Use-Limited Capacity must follow the registration and validation processes set forth in the Business Practice Manual.
+Capacity of Hydroelectric Generating Units, Proxy Demand Resources, Reliability Demand Response Resources and Participating Load, including Pumping Load, must be registered through this process even though such capacity is deemed to be Use-Limited Capacity.
+Within five (5) business days, the CAISO will provide the Scheduling Coordinator with information concerning the status of the CAISO’s validation process.

 * * *

 30.4 Proxy Cost and Registered Cost Methodologies

-Scheduling Coordinators for Generating Units and Resource-Specific System Resources that are not Use-Limited Resources will be subject to the Proxy Cost methodology for their Start-Up Costs and Minimum Load Costs.
+Capacity of Generating Units and Resource-Specific System Resources that is not Use-Limited Capacity will be subject to the Proxy Cost methodology for Start-Up Costs and Minimum Load Costs, as well as for Transition Costs in the case of Multi-Stage Generating Resources.

-Scheduling Coordinators for Generating Units and Resource-Specific System Resources that are Use-Limited Resources may elect on a thirty (30) day basis to use either the Proxy Cost methodology or the Registered Cost methodology for specifying their Start-Up Costs and Minimum Load Costs to be used for those resources in the CAISO Markets Processes.
-The elections are independent; that is, a Scheduling Coordinator for a Use-Limited Resource electing to use either the Proxy Cost methodology or the Registered Cost methodology for Start-Up Costs may make a different election for Minimum Load Costs.
+Scheduling Coordinators for Generating Units and Resource-Specific System Resources that have Use-Limited Capacity may elect on a thirty (30) day basis to use either the Proxy Cost methodology or the Registered Cost methodology for specifying Start-Up Costs and Minimum Load Costs to be used for those resources in the CAISO Markets Processes, as well as for Transition Costs in the case of Multi-Stage Generating Resources.
+The elections are independent as to Start-Up Costs and Minimum Load Costs; that is, a Scheduling Coordinator for a resource with Use-Limited Capacity may elect to use either the Proxy Cost methodology or the Registered Cost methodology for Start-Up Costs may make a different election for Minimum Load Costs.
+However, in the case of Multi-Stage Resources, the Scheduling Coordinator must make the same election (Proxy Cost methodology or Registered Cost methodology) for Transition Costs as it makes for Start-Up Costs.
 If a Scheduling Coordinator has not made an election, the CAISO will assume the Proxy Cost methodology as the default.

-Scheduling Coordinators for Multi-Stage Generating Resources may also register with the CAISO their Transition Costs on a thirty (30)-day basis.

 30.4.1.1 Proxy Cost Methodology

 30.4.1.1.1 Natural Gas-Fired Resources

 For each natural gas-fired resource, the Proxy Cost methodology uses formulas for Start-Up Costs and Minimum Load Costs based on the resource’s actual unit-specific performance parameters.
-The Start-Up Cost and Minimum Load Cost values utilized for each such resource in the CAISO Markets Processes will be either (a) or (b) below:
+The Start-Up Cost and Minimum Load Cost values utilized for each such resource in the CAISO Markets Processes will be either (a), if the Scheduling Coordinator does not submit a Proxy Cost Bid, or (b) below:

 (a) Formulaic natural gas cost values adjusted for fuel-cost variation on a daily basis using the natural gas price calculated pursuant to Section 39.7.1.1.1.3.